maoivy/61040-a5/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or already liked the freet
 - `404` if the freetId is invalid
-- `403` if the user already liked the freet

 #### `DELETE /api/freets/like/:freetId?` - Unlike a freet